List of Hetalia: Axis Powers characters: Iceland

 Iceland (アイスランド, Aisurando), the younger brother of Norway, is said to have a cool exterior but is hot and passionate inside, a reference to the volcanic nature of the country.
 He often contemplated his existence when he was very young.
 All the Nordics tend to treat him like the baby of the family which he deeply dislikes and tends to view himself as the only sane member of their group.
 Due to the extreme distance between his house and the rest of them, sometimes he feels left out whenever they try to do something as a group, like design a hotel room.
-Iceland is able to see mythical creatures like Norway, England, and Romania but pretends he can't so he won't be thought as "the boy who sees things".
+Iceland is able to see mythical creatures like Norway, England, and Romania but pretends he cannot so he will not be thought as "the boy who sees things".
 He is often seen with a puffin named Mr. Puffin that talks like a Mafia boss, puffins being a common bird on the island.
 Iceland is voiced by Ayumu Asakura in Japanese and Jason Liebrecht in English.